rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 * type: a `TopologyType`_ enum value.
   The default is Unknown.
 * setName: the replica set name.
 Default null.
+* maxSetVersion: an integer or null.
+The largest setVersion ever reported by a primary.
+Default null.
 * maxElectionId: an ObjectId or null.
 The largest electionId ever reported by a primary.
 Default null.
 * servers: a set of ServerDescription instances.